 Absent or Decreased Breath Sounds

-- Asthma: decreased breath sounds
+- Asthma: Typically characterized by decreased breath sounds due to narrowed airways.

-- very muscular
+- Very muscular people

 Listen to the audio of a diminished vesicular breath sound above.

 When vesicular breath sounds become harsher and slightly prolonged, it can be indicative of certain physiological conditions:

 - Rapid Deep Ventilation: This is commonly observed post-exercise.
 After physical activity, the increased demand for oxygen and the body’s effort to expel more carbon dioxide result in deeper and more rapid breathing.
 This change in breathing pattern can make the vesicular breath sounds more pronounced and extended.

 - Persons with Thinner Chest Walls: Individuals with thinner chest walls may exhibit harsher and slightly longer vesicular breath sounds.
 The reduced amount of tissue and muscle overlying the lungs in such individuals can make the sounds more directly audible, thus altering their perceived character.

 Listen to the audio of harsh vesicular breath sound above.

 Bronchovesicular breath sounds are characterized by their moderate intensity and pitch.